 By Wayne G. Reilly

-Reilly is professor emeritus of political science at Hollins University.
+Reilly, of Roanoke, is a professor emeritus of political science at Hollins University.